nonhermitian/mthree/docs/grouped.rst

 Grouped operators
 #################

-Often times when evaluating expectation values it is possible to group operators together if the Pauli operators from which they are comprised commute with each other.  when possible, this batching can greatly reduce the number of executions needed.
+It is often possible when evaluating expectation values to group operators together, if the Pauli operators from which they are comprised commute with each other.
+When possible, this batching can greatly reduce the number of executions needed.
 To see how to do this consider the following simple example: